Taylor Swift ticket meltdown sparks outrage about Ticketmaster's power - KESQ

 By Chris Isidore, CNN Business

-Taylor Swift fans’ outrage over Ticketmaster’s service meltdown Tuesday has shined a spotlight on a common and recurring criticism about the ticketing company: There’s practically no avoiding Ticketmaster if you want to attend an event.
+Taylor Swift fans’ outrage over Ticketmaster’s service meltdown Tuesday has shined a spotlight on a common and recurring criticism about the ticketing company: It has practically no competition.
+For many, buyers there’s no avoiding Ticketmaster if you want to attend an event.

 Tuesday’s meltdown brought calls by lawmakers to break up Live Nation, the country’s largest concert promoter and Ticketmaster’s parent company, which they say has a stranglehold on ticket sales to top events.